 What are the benefits of learning music theory?

 Music theory is a language.
 You can write plenty of great songs on musical intuition alone.
-However, learning how music works will allow you to write more quickly, confidently, and thoughtfully.
+However, learning how music works will allow you to write songs more quickly, confidently, and thoughtfully.

 A common mistake for beginning (and advanced) musicians is to believe learning music theory will somehow block your creative ability.
 But truth be told, you’re actually stifling your creative flow when you choose not to learn music theory.